Oxford, Worcester and Wolverhampton Railway

 The Oxford, Worcester and Wolverhampton Railway (OW&WR) was a railway company in England.
 It built a line from Wolvercot Junction near Oxford to Worcester, Stourbridge, Dudley and Wolverhampton, as well as some branches.

+It was known locally as the "Old Worse & Worse" due to the perpetual mismanagement of the line leading to poor public perception, and due to the acronym of its name (OW&W).

 Its main line was opened in stages between 1852 and 1853.
 When the West Midland Railway (WMR) was formed by amalgamation in 1860, the OW&WR was the dominant partner, but the West Midland company amalgamated with the Great Western Railway (GWR) in 1863.
 Several branches and extensions were built in the West Midlands, and the main line was developed as an important trunk route.

-Much of the original main line is in use at present (2017).
+Much of the original main line is in use at present.

-Before the OW&WR
+Background

 In 1841 the GWR opened its first main line between London and Bristol.
 It was engineered by Isambard Kingdom Brunel and the track was on the broad gauge, in contrast to most of the railways already in existence in Great Britain.
 The broad gauge would, Brunel argued, give greater stability to trains running at speed.
 In 1844 a branch line from Didcot to Oxford was opened, preparatory to extending the GWR system into the West Midlands.
 It too was designed by Brunel, and used the broad gauge.

 Birmingham and the industrial area of the Black Country were already served, by the London and Birmingham Railway of 1838, and the Grand Junction Railway (GJR).
 The GJR had opened in 1837, and ran north from Birmingham, skirting Wolverhampton to reach the Liverpool and Manchester Railway.

-Approaching Birmingham from the south was the Birmingham and Gloucester Railway, opened in 1840; it by-passed Worcester at some distance.
+Approaching Birmingham from the south was the Birmingham and Gloucester Railway, opened in 1840; it bypassed Worcester at some distance.
 In 1845 it became part of the Midland Railway, and linked with the Bristol and Gloucester Railway, forming a through route to Bristol, although with a break of gauge at Gloucester initially.

 The opening of these lines gave an enormous impetus to the heavy industry of the areas they served, representing a considerable move forward from the canal-based transport that had formerly been a near-monopoly.
 At the same time, the limited network generated a demand for further lines serving areas remote from the existing lines, and if possible competition.